 That said, banks need to come away from any notion that friction is their customer service enemy.
 It isn’t.
 Important considerations for banks include verification of the person engaging with the customer, improved flagging of obviously anomalous transactions, real-time intervention when flags are raised, and greater protection of non-mobile channels, which arguably serve customers who may be more vulnerable to scams.
 Ultimately, the guiding principle is that banks must fashion themselves as a trusted communication source.

-Sign up with this Finextra webinar, in association with Sift, to join our panel of industry experts discussing the following topics:
+Sign up for this Finextra webinar, hosted in association with OneSpan, to join our panel of industry experts as they discuss the following areas: